Slashdot

 And you're probably thinking "OK, squiggie, that's a minor inconvenience, so what?"

-Well, what user do you think is running mdm, and running all those p
+Well, what user do you think is running mdm, and running all those plugins?
+Give you a clue: starts with 'r'.
+Ends in 'oot'.
+Four letters.

 Re: (Score:2)